Restaurant Web Designs: 40 Yummy Cafe & Restaurant Websites and Trends

 Common Trends on Modern Café & Restaurant Websites

 What makes an excellent café and restaurant website?
-In search for the answer we looked through the dozens of attractive websites from this industry and noticed some common features.
+In the search for the answer, we looked through the dozens of attractive websites from this industry and noticed some common features.

 Visual attraction & Full-screen photography

 Photography is a mighty tool.
 And it’s hardly possible to find a restaurant website that is not decorated with images.
 Mostly all restaurant web designs use food photography in a variety of ways to put the focus on their services, special offers, etc. Some of restaurants or cafés prefer big high-quality pictures to dominate their websites.
 Whether it is a full background or in a slideshow, the images play an enormous part in attracting visitors and arousing an overwhelming desire to taste the dishes.

 With Postcards you can create and edit email templates online without any coding skills!
 Includes more than 100 components to help you create custom emails templates faster than ever before.Try FreeOther Products

 Boar’s Head website is one of the vivid examples of restaurant web design featuring catchy images that simply mesmerize visitors.

 Like many other restaurant websites, Empellon Cocina website mostly relies on full-screen photography.
 It makes the minimal design memorable and stylish.